College of Business > About > Centers & Institutes > Institute for Business & Professional Ethics > Programs & Workshops

 In 2008, Laura Hartman and Patricia Werhane developed ethics modules for management courses.
 Faculty have been given a plethora of material, including articles, slides, assignments, suggested teaching methods and learning objectives.

-The learning objectives stated at the beginning of each module are envisioned as a requirement for every student, so that students leaving DePaul will be equipped with decision models that enable them to reason and critically analyze ethical issues they will face in the workplace.
-With that goal in mind, the method of achievement may be flexible and differ in each course section.
+The learning objectives in the modules equip students leaving DePaul with decision models that enable them to reason and critically analyze ethical issues they will face in the workplace.

 L.P.
 Hartman, P. Werhane, "A Modular Approach to Business Ethics Integration: At the intersection of the Stand-Alone and the Integrated approaches," Journal of Business Ethics, v.
 90, no. 3 (2010), pp. 295-300, available from Springer Publishing.